Computer History - 2015

-Google splits into two companies on August 10, 2015.
+Google split into two companies on August 10, 2015.
 The new company known as Alphabet is now responsible for Google, Nest, Google Capital, Fiber, Calico, Google X, Sidewalk Labs, and Google Ventures.

 Other computer events in 2015

-Dish Network introduces Sling TV in January of 2015.
+Dish Network introduced Sling TV in January 2015.

-The BQ Aquaris E4.5 Ubuntu Edition becomes the first phone running the Ubuntu operating system to be released February 11, 2015.
+The BQ Aquaris E4.5 Ubuntu Edition became the first phone running the Ubuntu operating system to be released on February 11, 2015.

-A drone from Flirtey makes a medical delivery on July 17, 2015 and becomes the first government-approved drone delivery.
+A drone from Flirtey made a medical delivery on July 17, 2015, and became the first government-approved drone delivery.

 New computer products and services introduced in 2015

-Amazon officially releases the Amazon Echo to the public in June.
+Amazon officially released the Amazon Echo to the public in June.

-Microsoft releases the Surface Book on October 26, 2015.
+Microsoft released the Surface Book on October 26, 2015.

 Computer company events in 2015

-The Impact Team announces on July 15, 2015 that it had hacked the Ashley Madison site and would release all information about its 35 million users if the site did not shut down.
-On August 18th and 20th several gigabytes of user details was released after the site refused to shut down.
+The Impact Team announced on July 15, 2015, that it had hacked the Ashley Madison site and would release all information about its 35 million users if the site did not shut down.
+On August 18th and 20th, several gigabytes of user details were released after the site refused to shut down.

-Tesla announces that on October 15, 2015 that qualifying Tesla Model S cars will begin receiving the Autopilot update that allows the Tesla cars to drive themselves.
+Tesla announced that on October 15, 2015, that qualifying Tesla Model S cars would be receiving the Autopilot update that allows the Tesla cars to assist the driver.

-Hewlett-Packard announces that it will split its company into two different companies on November 1, 2015.
+Hewlett-Packard announced that it would split its company into two different companies on November 1, 2015.
 The company responsible for PC hardware devices, printers, and most consumers will be known as HP Inc. The other company responsible for servers, software, and other services geared towards business will be known as HP Enterprise.

-Blizzard Entertainment announces it announces on November 2, 2015 that purchased King Digital (makers of Candy Crush) for $5.9 billion.
+Blizzard Entertainment announced it announced on November 2, 2015, that purchased King Digital (makers of Candy Crush) for $5.9 billion.

-Apple releases the iPad Pro, a 12.9" screen tablet.
+Apple released the iPad Pro, a 12.9" screen tablet.

 Computer pioneer deaths in 2015